 Venice is not the place for heels–whether they’re stilettos or low chunky heels.
 The cobblestone streets are uneven and there are many slippery bridges to cross.

 There are no cars in Venice, so you have to walk everywhere.
-So when deciding what to wear in Venice on your feet, go for ballet flats, loafers, and boots.
+So when deciding what to wear in Venice on your feet, go for comfort.
 Comfy footwear will make it much easier to climb to the top of the St. Mark’s Campanile and explore the city for hours on foot.

 A floppy hat will protect you from the warm autumn sun and strong breeze, while a duster jacket or cardigan will add layers to your outfit and keep you warm.
 A scarf is also a Venice packing list must for evenings dining al fresco.
 Rain is possible at any time so bring a compact umbrella to avoid getting soaked.